Gailpositive/Darey.io-Projects-1-10/Darey.io-Projects-1-10/Project-1/Project1.md

 "Atfer installing is complete, I  run this command " sudo mysql -p" to login to mysql console with a password and exited the console with the "exit" command.

+Next, Is to install PHP package, together with two other packages:Php-mysql which allows Php to communicates with mysql-base database and libapache2-mod-php which helps apache to handles Php files.
+Core Php packages will automatically be installed as dependencies